qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 {{< figure src=https://storage.googleapis.com/demo-dataset-quality-public/article/category_vs_name_and_image.png caption="Category vs. Title and Image" >}}

 As you can see, different approaches can find new outliers, or the same ones.
-Stacking several techniques or even same techniques with different models may provide a better results.
+Stacking several techniques or even the same techniques with different models may provide a better result.
 Caching embeddings for the same models and reusing them among different methods can really speed up your lookup.

 Since pretrained models have only general knowledge about the data, they can still leave some outliers undetected.